juicedata/juicefs-csi-driver/docs/en/administration/upgrade-csi-driver.md

 kubectl -n kube-system get pods -l app.kubernetes.io/name=juicefs-csi-driver
 ```

-Wait for all components to be started, and then simply create an application pod for verification.
+Wait for all components to be started, and then simply create an application Pod for verification.
 You can refer to [our demonstration](../guide/pv.md#static-provisioning).

 ## Upgrade CSI Driver (mount by process mode) {#mount-by-process-upgrade}